DorresteinLaboratory/Bioactive_Molecular_Networks/README.md

 Bioactive molecular networks is comprehensive workflow designed by the Dorrestein Lab (UCSD) that integrates MS/MS molecular networking and bioassay-guided fractionation into the concept of bioactive molecular networking.
 The workflow relies on open bioinformatic tools, such MZmine2 [http://mzmine.github.io/] or Optimus (using OpenMS) [https://github.com/MolecularCartography/Optimus], a Jupyter notebook, and GNPS web-platform (http://gnps.ucsd.edu).
 The code is released as a Jupyter notebook for easiness and reproducibility.
 The jupyter notebook has been prepared by Dr. Ricardo Silva (UCSD).

 ## Citation
-Bioactive molecular networking: Nothias, L.-F.; Nothias-Esposito, M.; da Silva, R.; Wang, M.; Protsyuk, I.; Zhang, Z.; Sarvepalli, A.; Leyssen, P.; Touboul, D.; Costa, J.; et al. Bioactivity-Based Molecular Networking for the Discovery of Drug Leads in Natural Product Bioassay-Guided Fractionation.
+Bioactive molecular networking: Nothias, L.-F.; Nothias-Esposito, M.; da Silva, R.; Wang, M.; Protsyuk, I.; Zhang, Z.; Sarvepalli, A.; Leyssen, P.; Touboul, D.; Costa, J.; Paolini J., Alexandrov T., Litaudon M., Dorrestein, P.
+Bioactivity-Based Molecular Networking for the Discovery of Drug Leads in Natural Product Bioassay-Guided Fractionation.
 J. Nat.
 Prod.
 2018. https://pubs.acs.org/doi/10.1021/acs.jnatprod.7b00737

 ## Installation: